Coursework toward Program of Study (CPoS)

 Third: Keep Your Eligibility

 Remember that dropping or not attending your courses can negatively impact your eligibility for current and future aid.
-It is important that your discuss your Course Program of Study with your advisor when your enroll for next semester's classes. if your current coursework is not correct, work with your advisot to make the appropriate changes to your major or minor.
+It is important that you discuss your Course Program of Study with your advisor when your enroll for next semester's classes.
+If your current coursework is not correct, work with your advisor to make the appropriate changes to your major or minor.

 Why is this important?

-Taking courses that are not required to completed your program could result in your receiving less or no federal aid or in owing money back.
+Taking courses that are not required to complete your program could result in receiving less or no federal aid.
 Taking classes that are not in your Course Program of Study for your officially declared major and/or minor may result in a reduction of your overall financial aid offer since courses that are not eligible cannot be counted toward your full-time status.
-In other words, the full-time Cost of Attendance (COA) requirements for undergraduates says that you must be enrolled in at least 12 eligible credit hours.
-For example, if 9 of your 12 hours are in your Course Program of Study, but 3 of your hours do not count toward your major or minor, your COA will reflect that you are not a full-time student (only 3/4 time), which could reduce your state and university aid.
+In other words, the full-time Cost of Attendance (COA) requirements for undergraduates say that you must be enrolled in at least 12 eligible credit hours.
+For example, if 9 of your 12 hours are in your Course Program of Study, but 3 of your hours do not count toward your major or minor, your COA will reflect that you are not a full-time student (only 3/4 time), which could reduce your federal, state, and/or university aid.
 Remember: We cannot award aid in excess of your Cost of Attendance.

 What types of aid are affected by this?

-Federal Aid (Examples: Pell Grant, FSEOG, Teach Grant, Direct Loans, and Work-study) may only be paid for eligible courses that count toward your program. state, university Aid, and other aid (TSAA Grant, HOPE Scholarship, C-N Grant, and Alternative Loans) are currently not subject to the same regulatory restrictions.
-However, your Cost of Attendance will be reduced for courses that are not counting towards the program of study; which can result in a lower about of state, university, and private aid that you may receive.
+Federal Aid (Examples: Pell Grant, FSEOG, TEACH Grant, Direct Loans, and Work-study) may only be paid for eligible courses that count toward your program.
+State, university, and other private aid (TSAA Grant, HOPE Scholarship, C-N Grant, and Alternative Loans) are currently not subject to the same regulatory restrictions.
+However, your Cost of Attendance will be reduced for courses that are not counted towards the program of study, which can result in a lower about of state, university, and private aid that you may receive.